This article was updated in October 2021, and was originally written in April 2020.

-As massive group of water parks is coming to the UK and it's the best news we've heard all week.
+As massive group of water parks is coming to the UK - and we've now got some fresh deets on the much anticipated Manchester location.

-So what can we expect from these incredible water attractions?
-If the Manchester outpost is anything to go by, visitors be able to enjoy luxury spas, swim-up bars and a water lagoon - and that's just for the adults.
+Plus, visitors will be able to enjoy luxury spas, swim-up bars, mineral pools, and a water lagoon - and that's just for the adults.

 Family-friendly areas will include waterslides, indoor and outdoor pools as well as a wave pool.
 Plus, the resorts will feature exotic palm tree relaxation areas and a wellbeing garden thrown in for good measure.